tommygorham/unv-smi/README.md

 # unv-smi (Universal System Management Interface v 1.1)
-A modern, environment-independent retrieval of system architecture information for parallel programmers that use C++.
+An instantaneous C++17 retrieval of system architecture including availabe hardware resources, and parallel programming heuristics.
-* NOTE: v1.1 Output has not yet been added to README or examples
-* v1.1 NEW FEATURES for Linux OS's: cache line size, RAM info & additional GPU Processing

 ## Description
-When optimizing an application for a system, it can be extremely beneficial to know the compute resources availabe to you.
-This is an initial attempt to report crucial details of both the hardware, the software, and the general architecture make up, regardless of the operating system & CPU/GPU chip vendors (amongst other hardware restraints). unv-smi works on both computer clusters and laptops.
+When optimizing a software application for a specific machine, I have found it can be extremely beneficial to know, ahead of time, the compute resources that are availabe to you for parallel exploitation and other optimization techniques.

+This program aims to report crucial details of both the hardware, the software, and the general architecture make up through executing a simple, single source, c++17 program.

+## Why is this useful?
+unv-smi works as long as you have a relatively modern c++ compiler.

+E.g., Progably doesn't work with GCC4, see (tested compilers)

+This means, regardless of the operating system & and the various other hardware/software restraints that come about when trying to
+reveal useful specs about a system, you can identify for instance, the preferred programming model for your GPU(s).

+This includes complex computer cluster architectures and laptops with integrated graphics cards.

 ## Current Requirements
-### NOTE: This is a C++ tool
+### NOTE: This is a C++17 tool
-* **C++17**: due to use of std::string_view and decomposition declarations in this code, C++17 is currently a requirement for full functionality of unv-smi.
+* Structures bindings, aka decomposition declarations, are used in this code to iterate through an std::map.
+Thus, a compiler that supports this C++17 feature is requirement for full functionality of unv-smi.

-However, as you will notice in the [example output](https://github.com/tommygorham/unv-smi/tree/dev-linux/example-output), compiling with C++14 has worked in the past, and I am contemplating making this available again for older c++ versions.
+Prior versions of this code, as you will notice in the [example output](https://github.com/tommygorham/unv-smi/tree/dev-linux/example-output), did not use this feature, and can be used for older compilers that only support up to say c++14.

-## Build with CMake
+## Building unv-smi with CMake

 ```
 mkdir build
 cd build
 cmake ..
 make

 ```

+## Preferred C++ Compilers for unv-smi
+unv-smi has been extensively tested with GCC and Clang.

-## Build directly with GCC and c++17 (or newer)
+### Building unv-smi directly with GCC

 ```
 g++ -Wall -std=c++17 unv-smi.cpp src/execsh.cpp src/parEnv.cpp src/formatter.cpp src/gpuinfo.cpp -o unv-smi
 ```

-## Build directly with Clang and c++17 (or newer)
+### Building unv-smi directly with Clang

 ```
 clang++ -Wall -std=c++17 unv-smi.cpp src/execsh.cpp src/parEnv.cpp src/formatter.cpp src/gpuinfo.cpp -o unv-smi
 ```

-## Run Universal System Management Interface
+## Running the Universal System Management Interface to display system info

 ```
 ./unv-smi
 ```

+# Tested Compilers
+GCC 8/9/10/11/12
+Clang 10/11/12/13

 Further details regarding what type of information is returned, along with questions like Who, What, Where, Why, & When can be found in the [Wiki](https://github.com/tommygorham/unv-smi/wiki).